waigo/waigo/docs/guide.md

 ## Module loader

-During the startup phase Waigo will index its NPM folder, [plugin](#plugins) folders and finally your app folder for all `.js` and `.jade` files.
+During the startup phase Waigo will index its NPM module folder, [plugin](#plugins) folders and finally your app folder for all `.js` files.

 When a particular file needs to be loaded at runtime the convention is to call `waigo.load()` with the relative path to the file.
-In the above example Waigo will call internally `waigo.load("controllers/index")` to load the `index` controller.
-At this point the actual file which gets loaded and returned will be based on the first available location in order:
+In the above example Waigo will internally call `waigo.load("controllers/index")` to load the `index` controller.
+At this point the actual file which gets loaded and returned will be based on the first available location, in order:

 * `<app folder>/src/controllers/index.js`
 * `<plugin1 npm module>/src/controllers/index.js`